Lillecarl/flake-compatish/README.md

 similar results (but not 100% equal).

 ## Non-goals
-Purity, cross compiling, being an exact clone of flakes.
+Pure evaluation, cross compiling, being an exact clone of flakes.

 ## Differences
 flake-compatish avoids copying things to store before evaluating, this is true